gavv/tagberry/README.md

 *Work in progress!*

+Tagberry is a Qt5 desktop calendar, task manager, and todo list.

-A minimum feature set is implemented:
+A minimum feature set is implemented so far:

 * create and edit records and record tags
 * display record tags on the calendar